ContainerSolutions/runbooks/content/posts/kubernetes/failed-create-pod-sandbox.md

 ### 1) Create Extra Node {#further-steps-1}

 You may need to create a new node before draining this node.
-Just check with `kubectl top nodes` to see if the nodes are highly utitlized or not.
+Just check with `kubectl top nodes` to see if the nodes have extra capacity to schedule your drained pods.

 If you see you need an extra node before you drain the node, make sure to do so.